 Manually performing all the checks requires a tremendous effort.
 STIG rules are added and updated periodically and the infrastructure configuration is changing through time in its dynamic operation.
 To be compliant at any moment in time is a hard goal to reach, especially if monitoring violations and misconfigurations are not automated.

-The desired solution uses automation tools for audits, ensuring point-in-time compliance, and ideally to achieve compliance continuously over time.
+Ideal STIG compliance tools use automation for audits, ensuring point-in-time compliance, to achieve compliance continuously over time against a DISA STIG compliance checklist.

-Runecast Analyzer is a unique automation tool which helps you stay compliant.
-It scans your specific configuration and provides fit-gap analysis report based on STIGs security checks for VMware (including vSphere and NSX).
+Runecast Analyzer is a unique automation tool which helps your DISA STIG compliance.
+It scans your specific configuration and provides a fit-gap analysis report based on DoD STIG security checks for VMware (including vSphere and NSX).

 Runecast Analyzer is a lightweight virtual appliance which is deployed on VMware environments.
 It proactively compares the infrastructure against VMware Knowledge Base articles, offering the prevention of known issues.
 It also includes compliance reports for Best Practices and Security Profiles.

-Once the DISA STIG 6 profile is enabled from Security Compliance section under Settings page, it will become available for analysis and reporting.
+Once the DISA STIG 6 profile is enabled from the Security Compliance section under the Settings page, it will become available for DISA patch management analysis and reporting.

 The security policies displayed in DISA STIG 6 section are taken from the official Information Assurance Support Environment (IASE) website.
-The profile is divided in three categories, each contains all STIG policy for vSphere vCenter, ESXi and Virtual Machine.
-The latest version of Runecast (v1.8) also includes the standards for NSX (NSX Manager, Distributed Logical Router, and Distributed Firewall).
+The profile is divided into three categories and each contains DoD STIG policies for vSphere vCenter, ESXi and Virtual Machine.
+Runecast also includes the standards for NSX (NSX Manager, Distributed Logical Router, and Distributed Firewall).

-The policy severity differs based on the type of security check:
+The policy severity differs based on the type of DoD STIG security check:

 Analysis results can be:

-If some of the rules are not included in your organization’s security policy, there is an option to customize the displayed security checks by filtering out those that are not applicable to your organization’s security policy.
+If some of the rules are not included in your organization’s security policy, there is an option to customize the displayed DISA STIG checklist by filtering out those that are not applicable to your organization’s security policy.